 Now that you’re aware that jackfruit is safe to eat, you’re probably wondering: What are the benefits of jackfruit for pregnancy?
 Is it healthy?
 It’s got the word ‘fruit’ in, right?

 Here, I’ve listed the benefits, but also the drawbacks of eating jackfruit:

 Jackfruit is a good source of vitamin C, antioxidants, vitamin A, and has more B vitamins than many other fruits (source: WebMD).
 It also contains niacin, potassium and magnesium.

 Jackfruit also has a good amount of fiber and has more protein than is typical in many other tropical fruits (source: Nutrition Data).
-It has a low GI index, which may be useful to know if you have gestational diabetes and have to control your blood sugar (source: Healthline).
+It has a medium GI index, which may be useful to know if you have diabetes (including gestational diabetes) and have to control your blood sugar (source: Healthline).